Gabapentin Sandoz®

 - kidney problems

-Tell your doctor if you have a history of drug abuse.
-Gabapentin Sandoz poses risks of abuse and dependence.
+– Gabapentin Sandoz poses risks of abuse and dependence.
 Your body may become used to you taking Gabapentin Sandoz and this may result in physical dependence.
 It means that you may experience withdrawal symptoms if you stop taking Gabapentin Sandoz suddenly.
-So it is important to strictly follow the directions given by your doctor.
+So it is important to strictly follow the directions given by your doctor. - are pregnant or plan to become pregnant.

 If you do breastfeed, watch your baby carefully.